Jahnavika77/GNRFET-based-adder-and-multiplier/README.md

 # GNRFET-based-adder-and-multiplier
-GNRFET based Novel Ternary Adder and Multiplier Designs Without Using Decoders or Encoders
+GNRFET and CNTFET based Novel Ternary Adder and Multiplier Designs Without Using Decoders or Encoders